 Julian Prégardien

-Julian Prégardien was born in Frankfurt and received his first musical training in the choirs of Limburg Cathedral.
-Following his studies in Freiburg and at the Academy of the Festival d’Aix-en-Provence he became an ensemble member of the Frankfurt Opera.
-During this period, he also developed his international concert career.
+Julian Prégardien was born in Frankfurt and received his earliest musical training as a chorister in the Limburg Cathedral choirs.
+Following his studies in Freiburg and his time with the Académie du Festival Aix-en-Provence, he was a member of the Frankfurt Opera ensemble, developing simultaneously his international concert career.

-On the concert platform Julian Prégardien has recently given acclaimed performances with Concentus Musicus Wien, the Cleveland Orchestra under Welser-Möst at New York’s Carnegie Hall, the Concertgebouw Orchestra under Klaus Mäkelä, Ensemble Pygmalion under Raphaël Pichon, the Vienna Philharmonic under Welser-Möst, La Cetra under Andrea Marcon, the Freiburg Baroque Orchestra under Kristian Bezuidenhout and the Bavarian Radio Symphony Orchestra under Riccardo Muti.
+Recent concert successes include performances with Concentus Musicus Wien, The Cleveland Orchestra and Franz Welser-Möst at Carnegie Hall, the Concertgebouw Orkest under Klaus Mäkelä, Ensemble Pygmalion under Raphaël Pichon, the Vienna Philharmonic under Franz Welser-Möst, La Cetra under Andrea Marcon, the Freiburg Baroque Orchestra under Kristian Bezuidenhout and the Bavarian Radio Symphony Orchestra under Riccardo Muti.
+Taking up the position of Artist in Residence at the Wiener Konzerthaus, Julian can be heard in the 2025-26 season in recitals with Sir András Schiff and in concerts with the Vienna Symphony Orchestra and the Vienna Radio Symphony Orchestra, as well as part of his own series of concerts entitled ‘Schubert for everyone’.

 read more collapse